 Different accounting and measurement methods have been described in the Special Report of IPCC (Watson et al, 2000) along with associated implications for costs and accuracy.
-Main institutional responsibility for monitoring key parameters will be of Chunoti and Jaldi CMCs to whom the responsibility for the management of the Sanctuary has been delegated by the Government of Bangladesh (per the gazette notification: Pa Ba Ma/Parisa-4/Nishorgo-64/(Part-4)/112).
-They will seek due help from the members of Nishorgo Clubs, Forest User Groups and Community Patrolling Groups that are operating under their jurisdiction.
-For example, all the field measurements will be entrusted to the members of FUGs and CPGs who will be trained locally.
-A trainers training will, however, be provided to the identified members of CMCs who will in turn impart training to FUGs and CPGs.
-Soil samples will be collected locally and sent to FRI, Chittagong for soil organic carbon analyses in the laboratory.
-Suitable methods and institutional arrangements that may be adopted in co-management monitoring are presented in Table 8.1.
+Main institutional responsibility for monitoring key parameters will be of Chunoti and Jaldi CMCs.
+They will seek due help from the members of Forest User Groups and Community Patrolling Groups that are operating under their jurisdiction.
+For example, all the field measurements will be entrusted to the selected members of FUGs and CPGs who will be trained locally.
+A trainers training will, however, be provided to the identified members of CMCs and Federations (of CPGs and FUGs) who will in turn impart training to FUGs and CPGs.
+Soil samples will be collected locally and sent to BFRI, Chittagong for soil organic carbon analyses in the laboratory.
+Deforestation and plantation failure areas, if any, will be identified and documented.
+Suitable methods and institutional arrangements that may be adopted in co-management monitoring are presented as below: